 Please visit our Counseling page for resources available to students and families.

 Rose Hill Middle School is a closed campus.
-Due to COVID protocols, we are unable to offer campus tours to prospective new families.
+We are unable to offer individual campus tours to prospective new families.
 Our Counseling staff is available by appointment.